dirtyhawk/stata-integration/README.md

 ## Usage

-Simply run `sudo stata-integration.bin` in a terminal window and **read** and follow the on-screen instructions.
+Simply run `stata-integration.bin` in a terminal window and **read** and follow the on-screen instructions.

 ## Contributions